 Customer Service and Support

 Although Blooom is a roboadvisor, it also offers a human touch when you need it.
 You can get support over email or live chat at any time through the website.
-If you have more specific questions about your investment strategy, you can also talk to a financial advisor over the phone during traditional weekday office hours.
+If you have more specific questions about your investment strategy, you also get access to financial advisors over the phone during traditional weekday office hours.

 When you first start working with Blooom, you can typically expect them to fix your account within 10 days.
 Sometimes, however, it can take up to 30 days for them to finish the initial rebalancing.